Last updated: May 29, 2017

 - As further described for a specific Adobe app or website

-Adobe also uses your information for our participation in the Adobe Marketing Cloud Device Co-op, which allows us to better understand how you use Adobe apps and websites across your various devices, and to deliver ads tailored to your likely interests (learn more or opt out).
+Adobe also uses your information for our participation in the Adobe Experience Cloud Device Co-op, which allows us to better understand how you use Adobe apps and websites across your various devices, and to deliver ads tailored to your likely interests (learn more or opt out).

 Learn about your privacy choices regarding how we use your information.